- There was less than 1.5 ounces of radioactive cobalt in the truck

 The suspected thieves are still on the loose, though authorities expect they could turn up at a clinic suffering symptoms of radiation exposure.

-The container holding the cobalt-60 was found about a kilometer (half a mile) from the truck and had been opened, said Juan Eibenschutz Hartman, head of Mexico's National Commission for Nuclear Security and Safeguards.
+The container holding cobalt was found about a kilometer away from the truck and had been opened, said Juan Eibenschutz Hartman, head of Mexico's National Commission for Nuclear Security and Safeguards.

-There was less than 40 grams (1.4 ounces) of the hazardous material inside the capsule.
+There was less than 40 grams (1.4 ounces) of the hazardous material inside.

-Authorities are guarding the area and have set up a 500-meter (550-yard) perimeter around it near the city of Hueypoxtla, Eibenschutz said.
-They are evaluating whether any residents were exposed, but none has tested positive for radiation, according to the civil protection office.
+Authorities are guarding the area and have set up a 500-meter perimeter around it, Eibenschutz said.
+They are evaluating whether any residents were exposed.

 Cleaning up the area could take weeks, he said, because they don't have robotic equipment they would need to quickly collect the dangerous cobalt.
 They're coming up with a plan and considering asking for help from the International Atomic Energy Agency, the United States or Canada.